Afternoon Lovely People,

 A Gorgeous Ceremony in a Wooden Barn….

-We had our ceremony in the beautiful wooden barn at the Field Shelter in Kent.
+We had our ceremony in the beautiful wooden barn in Kent.
 Everybody sat outside on hay bales covered in sheepskins and luckily the weather was beautiful!
 My bridal party and I walked up the aisle to ‘Angels’ by XX, we then had two readings, the first being ‘How falling in love is like owning a dog’ by Taylor Mali and ‘He’s not perfect’ by Bob Marley which were read by my godfather and Andrew’s step-father.
 Whilst signing the register we played ‘Slow it down’ by The Lumineers and we walked out together to ‘All I want is you’ by Barry Louis Polisar.

 Lightboxes, Festoon Lighting, Bunting and Flamimgos….